-HigherEd email scene is divided between two main providers: Microsoft and Google.
-Combined, their products are implemented in more than 90% of HigherEd institutions.
-Clearly, offering a free service does help.
+In North America, Google and Microsoft represent over 90% of all HigherEd implementations.
 Smaller companies like Novell, Zimbra, SquirrelMail, Wimba, Horde and Roundcube (plus another 20) help create the long tail of higher education email systems.

-The new implementations (see graph below) are more and more in the cloud.
-To better understand the hosted and the self-hosted implementations, we only consider Gmail and Microsoft 365 (formerly Live@edu) as hosted.
-In the past few years, HigherEd institutions have switched from local hosting to cloud hosting.
+Cloud implementations are more popular than ever.
+To represent the cloud versus on-premise implementations, we only consider Gmail and Microsoft Outlook as hosted.
+As shown in the graph below, in the past few years, HigherEd institutions have switched from local hosting to cloud hosting.

-Note: The graphs above are based on the data of roughly 4,000 HigherEd institutions.
+Note: The graphs above are based on roughly 10,000 HigherEd implementations.